Founding of the National Grange

 The Grange organized America’s farmers into a powerful political and economic group.
 This allowed them to lobby for legislation, fight the unfair practices of railroads, and benefit from educational opportunities.
 In these early years, local farmers were upset by high prices charged by warehouses and railroads that held and transported their grain.
 The Grange members then lobbied for a series of “Granger Laws.”
 While these laws didn’t necessarily solve their issues, they did set a precedent for later regulation of private businesses for the public interest.
 However, the Grange was influential in the passage of the 1887 Interstate Commerce Act, which was the first law to federally regulate railroads to end unfair shipping rates.

 The Grange was also influential in the establishment of Rural Free Delivery.
-Milton Trusler, and Indiana farmer and president of his local Grange began campaigning for the service as early as 1880.
-The National Grange supported his idea and helped to made Rural Free Delivery a reality in 1891.
+Milton Trusler, an Indiana farmer and president of his local Grange, began campaigning for the service as early as 1880.
+The National Grange supported his idea and helped to make Rural Free Delivery a reality in 1891.

 Over the years, the Grange also helped establish the Cooperative Extension Service and the Farm Credit System.
+It has also been a major supporter of youth farming groups such as 4-H and Future Farmers of America.
 A number of famous Americans have been members of the Grange, including Presidents Franklin D. Roosevelt and Harry S. Truman as well as artist Norman Rockwell.
 Of his time in the Grange, Roosevelt recalled, “For many years I have been a member of the Grange.
 I have felt at home in it because it embodies the fine flavor of rural living, which I myself have known and loved.
 Beyond this, it has been an instrument for expressing in useful activity the highest sentiments and deepest loyalties of Americans.”

 Click here to see what else happened on This Day in History.